saksham28hans/tech_mastery_project/README.md

 **Fraud Detection System for Banking Transactions**

+**Project Aim**
-**Project Aim - ** Build a real-time fraud detection system using machine learning to analyze and flag suspicious banking transactions.
+Build a real-time fraud detection system using machine learning to analyze and flag suspicious banking transactions.
 Description: Create a microservices architecture to handle transaction data, with ML models for detecting fraudulent activities and alerting the bank’s fraud team.

 **Objectives**